California’s top winter sports

 California has a long tradition of extreme sports, from surfing monstrous waves at Mavericks in Half Moon Bay to the renegade skateboarding culture born in Los Angeles.
 But California’s adrenaline sports aren’t limited to warm days by the beach.

-If you come for a winter vacation in the Golden State, you can ski world-class downhill runs at Mammoth or Lake Tahoe, follow cross-country tracks and snowshoe through the Sierra Nevada Mountains, or ice skate outdoors next to the Pacific Ocean in sunny San Diego.
+If you're dreaming of a winter vacation in the Golden State, there are world-class downhill runs at Mammoth or Lake Tahoe, cross-country and snowshoe tracks at the Sierra Nevada Mountains and outdoor ice skating next to the Pacific Ocean in sunny San Diego.
 Want maximum thrills?
 Daredevils can learn how to do aerial twists while snow kiting or ascend a frozen waterfall with ice axes in hand.
 All you have to know is where to go.

 The Sierra Nevada abounds with chances to go cross-country skiing or snowshoeing through thick forests with a scenic backdrop of snow-frosted mountains.
 Nordic skiers will have over 125 miles of groomed tracks to choose from at Royal Gorge, North America’s biggest cross-country resort, near Lake Tahoe.
 North of Truckee, Tahoe Donner resort has more than 60 miles of cross-country trails with weekend warming huts and occasional night skiing.
 At Tahoe Cross Country, groomed tracks for beginners and intermediate Nordic skiers wait; some trails are even dog friendly.

 When you think of Palm Springs, less than 100 miles outside LA, it’s probably having poolside cocktails under the blazing hot Mojave Desert sun that comes to mind.
 But Palm Springs is also bordered by mountains, which get snowed on in winter.
-Board the Palm Springs Aerial Tramway, which rises almost 6000ft above the desert floor, and rent cross-country skis or snowshoes from the Winter Adventure Center at the top, then trek through the pine-scented forests of wild Mt San Jacinto State Park.
+Board the Palm Springs Aerial Tramway (operating at reduced service due to COVID-19), which rises almost 6000ft above the desert floor, and rent cross-country skis or snowshoes from the Winter Adventure Center at the top, then trek through the pine-scented forests of wild Mt San Jacinto State Park (closed until further notice).

-This article was originally published in November of 2016 and updated in September of 2019.
+This article was originally published in November 2016 and updated in October 2020.